Amy Ede: Politics

 Following the end of the war, her adoptive father persuaded her to enter politics.
 She joined the Singapore Progressive Party, which he had co-founded, and ran as a candidate for East Ward in the April 1949 Singapore Municipal Commission election, alongside S. H. Aljunied and Frank Caulfield James.
 She was the youngest candidate in the elections, and was one of two women contesting in the elections, with the other being Phyllis Eu Cheng Li.
 She made her maiden speech as a candidate on 11 March.
 However, she lost the election.
 Following her loss, she was elected into the Hospitals Board by the unofficial members of the legislative council.
 She also became the party's secretary.
 After this, she ran as a candidate for East Ward in the December 1949 Singapore Municipal Commission election, running against Mak Pak Shee of the Labour Front.
 She was first introduced to Mak by Pat Johnson, also of the Labour Front, at a party, where Mak assured her that he would not be standing against her in the elections.
 She won the election with 1,006 out of the total 1,584 votes.
 This made her the second female member of the Singapore Municipal Commission, after Eu, who had been elected to the commission in April.

-She soon began campaigining for better health service for kampong mothers in the East Ward, and forming a united front with Goh Hood Kiat and Frank Caulfield James, the other commissioners of the ward.
+She soon began campaigning for better health service for kampong mothers in the East Ward, and forming a united front with Goh Hood Kiat and Frank Caulfield James, the other commissioners of the ward.
 They campaigned for the electrification of Geylang Road from Kallang Bridge to Joo Chiat Road to be made a priority in the 1950 electric lighting scheme.
 In January 1950, she began campaigning for the improvement of water facilities for the residents of Geylang Serai, after visiting the residences of several of the area's residents.
 She also proposed the introduction of mobile clinics to serve mothers living in rural areas who did not have easy access to municipal clinics.
 However, she was later told that due to a lack of funding, plans to establish sub-clinics in rural areas were delayed.
 In March 1952, she urged the government to repair the sea walls in Marine Parade.
 In May, she encouraged women to join the Civil Defence Corps, and suggested that women who were embarrassed about joining the corps join in groups instead.
 In July, she urged the city council to improve the five roads leading up to Marine Parade, of which only two were proper roads.
 She officially opened the Progressive Party's Paya Lebar Branch Office on 19 October.

 She was re-elected in the 1952 Singapore City Council election.
-In July 1955, she campaigned for the relaxation of the policy on attap houses to allow the construction of new huts in designated areas, as the existing policy forbidded the construction of new attap houses.
+In July 1955, she campaigned for the relaxation of the policy on attap houses to allow the construction of new huts in designated areas, as the existing policy forbade the construction of new attap houses.
 She retired from politics in 1956.